raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 3 tests passing
 ```

-And then we'll add it to the configuration:
+And then we'll add it to the definition:

 ```javascript
 const regexA = {